Ascent Solar's monolithically integrated thin-film solar selected for further testing for deep space exploration by the German Aerospace Center

 A study led by University of Colorado Boulder researchers provides new insight into the Moon’s excessive equatorial bulge, a feature that solidified in place over four billion years ago as the Moon gradually distanced itself from the Earth.

 The Space Foundation’s 34th Space Symposium will attract thousands of space leaders from around the world to Colorado Springs to discuss the most pressing current space issues.

 Lockheed Martin begins construction on first Orion spaceship that will take astronauts into deep space.

 Under a contract modification, Sierra Nevada Corporation (SNC) will focus on the development of advanced bio-based life support and food production systems for NASA’s Next Space Technologies for Exploration Partnerships (NextSTEP).

-A United Launch Alliance (ULA) Atlas V rocket carrying a payload for the National Reconnaissance Office lifted off from Space Launch Complex-41 on Oct.
-15 at 3:28 a.m.
-EDT.
-Designated NROL-52, the mission is in support of national security.
+A United Launch Alliance (ULA) Delta IV rocket carrying a payload for the National Reconnaissance Office (NRO) lifted off from Space Launch Complex-6 on Jan.
+12 at 2:11 p.m.
+PST.
+Designated NROL-47, the mission is in support of national defense.

 Satellites' accuracy and sensitivity for detecting infrared targets significantly exceed specifications.

 NASA is announcing an addition to the NASA lineup for upcoming launches, and making changes to some assignments for International Space Station missions in 2018.